astrotars/stream-crm-lead-chat/README.md

-# Generate Zendesk Leads From Landing Page Chat using React Hooks
+# Generate Zendesk Leads from Landing Page Chat using React Hooks
-This post will demonstrate how to configure a Lead creation in Zendesk from a customer inquiry via a Chat bot interaction.
+This post will demonstrate how to create a lead in Zendesk from a Chat bot interaction.
 We'll build a full screen experience that can be embedded on your homepage or landing pages.
-Our chat experience will start with a simple user registration to capture first name, last name, and email before moving them into a one-on-one private chat with a sales representative.
-Please note, the sales representative experience is out of scope for this post.
+Our chat experience will start with a simple user registration to capture first name, last name, and email, before moving them into a one-on-one private chat with a sales representative.
+Please note: While Stream is capable of integrating into all of Zendesk's API, the purpose of this post is not to explain Zendesk configuration in detail.
+This post can serve as a jumping off point for almost any interaction between Stream Chat and Zendesk Sell API, but will not specifically cover the sales representative experience.

-## Process Flow of the Application
+## Application Process Flow
 * The user initiates an inquiry chat
 * User provides basic information via a form
-* The frontend passes the information to the backend, which sends a request to Zendesk to create the Lead and gets a secure frontend token from Stream
+* The frontend passes the information to the backend
+* Backend sends a request to Zendesk to create the Lead
+* Backend gets a secure frontend token from Stream
+* Backend sends required credentials to the frontend to initiate chat
 * The frontend displays the chat screen.

 ## Overview